 Carnegie Institution of Washington Photographs of Mayan Excavations (Peabody Museum of Archaeology and Ethnology, Harvard University)

 The Carnegie Institution of Washington was founded in 1902 by Andrew Carnegie as an organization for scientific discovery.
-In 1913, the Mayanist Sylvanus Morley (1883–1948) presented a plan for archaeological research at Chichen Itza to the Carnegie Institution.
-Not only was his proposal accepted, but Morley was also appointed the first director of a newly created Maya Research Program.
-Through this program, the Carnegie Institution would sponsor archaeological excavations of Mayan sites in Mexico and Central America from 1913 to 1957.
-Carnegie researchers embarked on annual expeditions to the Yucatan peninsula, from the lowlands of Peten to the highlands of Guatemala, conducting archaeological reconnaissance, excavation, and restoration at sites such as Uaxactun, Copán, Pedras Negras, Yaxchilan, Coba, Quiriguá, Tayasal, Kaminaljuyu, and Chichen Itza.
-In 1929, under the leadership of a new director, Alfred Kidder (1885–1963), the project began to take on a broader interdisciplinary approach, incorporating historical, linguistic, medical, ecological, sociological, and ethnographic studies of ancient, colonial, and modern Maya peoples.
-Thus, in addition to the ongoing archaeological fieldwork, the Carnegie Institution also supported a wide range of scholarly investigations of Mayan civilization, whether anthropologists studying contemporary Maya people, or linguists deciphering the hieroglyphic inscriptions uncovered at ancient sites.
+The Mayanist Sylvanus Morley was appointed first director of the Maya Research Program at the Institution with the goal of sponsoring archaeological excavations of sites in Mexico and Central America from 1913 to 1957.
+Carnegie researchers embarked on annual expeditions to the Yucatan peninsula, from the lowlands of Peten to the highlands of Guatemala at sites such as Uaxactun, Copán, Pedras Negras, Yaxchilan, Coba, Quiriguá, Tayasal, Kaminaljuyu, and Chichen Itza.
+In 1929, under a new director, Alfred Kidder (1885–1963), the project began to take on a more interdisciplinary approach to the study of Mayan culture.
 At Kidder's suggestion, the Carnegie Institution even funded aerial reconnaissance missions piloted by Charles Lindbergh (1902–1974), in order to photograph known Mayan sites, identify new ruins, and record topographical data.
-Over the decades, this multi–pronged research program produced hundreds of annual reports, research monographs, and scholarly articles, many of which remain foundational sources in their respective fields.
-The program came to an end in 1958, when the Carnegie Institution closed its Division of Historical Research to devote more funds scientific and nuclear research, in the wake of the Soviet Union's successful Sputnik launch in 1957.
+Over the decades, this research program produced hundreds of seminal publications on the subject.
+The program ended in 1958, when the Carnegie Institution closed its Division of Historical Research to devote more funds to scientific and nuclear research, in the wake of the Soviet Union's successful Sputnik launch in 1957.